-DSLR vs iPhone: What Camera is Better for You?
+DSLR vs iPhone: Which camera is the one for you?

-Is a smartphone camera sufficient enough to compete with a DSLR camera?
-Let's discuss where DSLR cameras win over smartphones and vice-versa.
+Is a smartphone camera sufficient enough to compete with a DSLR?
+Read on to find out

 It wasn't too long ago when the first iPhone came around in the fall of 2007.
 To say the photos taken from them were less than serviceable would be an understatement.
 It was ahead of its time but the camera wasn't.
 Smartphone cameras have been evolving ever since.
 Not only have the iPhone cameras evolved in terms of quality but also in terms of the number of lenses and functionality.
 It has come to a point where they have become our primary device for taking pictures.
 But this doesn't mean that there is no place for a DSLR camera nowadays.